 While the Northern Hemisphere turns up the central heating and gears up for a white Christmas, Buenos Aires is experiencing its annual heat wave, with sweltering temperatures sending many porteños (city dwellers) to the cooler climes of Argentina’s coast.

-This is the perfect time of year to hire a bike and discover the city’s green spaces, too –the wildlife reserve of Reserva Ecologica Costanera Sur; the Bosques de Palermo (Palermo woods), with its celebrated its Japanese Gardens; and the Plaza de las Naciones Unidas (United Nations Square), home to the iconic steel flower sculpture that opens and closes at dusk and dawn, are all havens of tranquility where locals congregate during the balmy afternoons.
+This is the perfect time of year to take a Buenos Aires bike tour – see the wildlife reserve of Reserva Ecologica Costanera Sur; the Bosques de Palermo (Palermo woods), with its celebrated its Japanese Gardens; and the Plaza de las Naciones Unidas (United Nations Square), home to the iconic steel flower sculpture that opens and closes at dusk and dawn, are all havens of tranquility where locals congregate during the balmy afternoons.
 Look out for public events held in the parks, too – outdoor movie showings, open-air milongas (tango dances), circus performances and music concerts are organized throughout the summer.